Five rescued from apartment fire in Bristol, Va.

-Five people were rescued from an overnight fire at Douglas School Apartments in Bristol, Virginia.
+BRISTOL, Va. — Five people were rescued Monday night when firefighters responded to a blaze in one unit at Douglass School Apartments in Bristol, Virginia.

-Multiple crews responded to a reported fire at the apartment complex off Oakview Avenue, according to a post the Virginia Professional Fire Fighters Association published on its Facebook page early Tuesday morning.
+Multiple crews arrived at the scene after the fire was reported at 9:17 p.m. at the apartment complex off Oakview Avenue, according to Mike Armstrong, the city’s fire chief.

-Fire fighters found heavy smoke on the building’s second floor, where they rescued one victim from the room where the fire was located and this person was treated for smoke inhalation, the post states.
-Four other people were rescued from adjacent rooms.
+Firefighters located the fire in the kitchen area of an apartment, where it appeared to have started on a stovetop with some type of combustible material, Armstrong said.

+A sprinkler system contained the fire in the apartment where it started, but surrounding apartments still suffered water damage, he said.

 Post a comment as